Attention-Deficit/Hyperactivity Disorder (ADHD) in Children

 What are the symptoms of ADHD in a child?

 Each child with ADHD may have different symptoms.
-He or she may have trouble paying attention.
+They may have trouble paying attention.
 A child may also be impulsive and hyperactive.
 These symptoms most often happen together.
 But one may happen without the others.

 Below are the most common symptoms of ADHD.